gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy grabbed his arm as he turned to go.
 "Is that all you've got to say?" she demanded.

-Gumption looked at her expressionlessly.
+Gumption looked at her without expression.
 "We don't know how many real bots we have to deal with or how they're going to react to Sindy's message.
 We should—"